Free startup ideas.Browse

 Pick a tribe, ship in weeks

-Pieter Levels (creator of Nomad List, Remote OK, and PhotoAI, plus the build-in-public movement, plus the book MAKE) argues that the most useful filter for solo founders isn't the size of the market.
+Pieter Levels (creator of Nomad List, Remote OK, and PhotoAI, plus the build-in-public movement) argues that the most useful filter for solo founders isn't the size of the market.
 It's the speed at which you can ship and iterate.

 Tribe is the constant, product is the variable

 The tribe gives you a starting traffic source, distribution warmth, and a finite list of things the next product could be.
-The pattern repeats.
 Levels has shipped multiple products into the same nomad-and-remote-work tribe over a decade.

 The tribe-and-ship loop